benschw/benschw.github.io/_drafts/2020-09-15-nsq-and-golang.markdown

 applications to start leveraging messaging.
 Messaging offers the easiest way to build an async architecture, for which there are a number of benefits ranging from scalability to the reduction of cascading errors.
-In this post however, we will be focusing on how messaging can be used to decouple components in your software by looking at a couple of common patterns for doing so (work queues & pub/sub).
+In this post however, we will be focusing on how messaging can be used to decouple components in your software by looking at a couple of common patterns for doing so: work queues & pub/sub.

 <!--more-->